whowechina/chord_pico/README.md

 1. Use the M3\*6mm screws to fix the PCB to the front and rear base part.
    <img src="doc/assembly_1.jpg" width="70%">

-2. Insert magnets into the keys.
-Please use some adhesive to secure them.
+2. Insert the magnets into the slots at the front of the keys and secure them with adhesive (such as white RTV 704 silicone glue).
 3. Install the keys.
 Use the steel shaft to go through all keys, and then embed the steel shaft into the hinge sockets in the rear base.
    <img src="doc/assembly_2.jpg" width="70%">